KAUPAPA

 -

-Connect science educators with local organisations to create and find opportunities where ākonga, whānau and kaiako can engage with science experiences.
+Connect science educators and local organisations to create and share opportunities where ākonga, whānau, and kaiako can engage in meaningful science experiences.

 -